 Lake United Breakfast Club

 Lake United Breakfast Club supports our student community to start the day.
-‘Lake United’ project is a student-lead project to support our students in their college life.
+The ‘Lake United’ project is a student-led project supporting all students in their college life.

 - Breakfast spreads

 The donation drop box is in the E04b (Youth Worker Office) or leave at the front office with a note to Breakfast Club.